johnbedeir/Devops-Tools-Documentation/Terraform/Microsoft-Azure/AKS/README.md

 --file ./kubeconfig
 ```

-### `NOTE: If you will K9s to view your cluster you can copy what's inside .kubeconfig and past it inside ~/.kube/config`
+### `NOTE: If you will use K9s to view your cluster you can copy what's inside .kubeconfig and past it inside ~/.kube/config`